JamesWoolfenden/pike/README.md

   }
 ```

-Expect this all to change and be configurable SOON.

 ## Extending

-Determine and Create IAM mapping file ("./src/mapping"),
+Determine and create IAM mapping files ("./src/mapping") by
-working out the permissions required for your resource:
+working out the permissions required for your resource.
-e.g. *aws_security_group.json*
+For example, *aws_security_group.json*:

 ```json
 [